prestonharberts/bib/Bible/eccles1.md

 The words of the Teacher, the son of David, king in Jerusalem:
 ## Introduction: Utter Futility
 ###### 2
->  “ Futile!
+> “Futile!
 Futile!” laments the Teacher.
->  “ Absolutely futile!
+> “Absolutely futile!
 Everything is futile!”
 ## Futility Illustrated from Nature
 ###### ¶ 3
 > What benefit do people get from all the effort